Location: Center Strip

 A high-limit area offers machines from $5 to “you’ve-got-to-be-kidding” levels, a sports book serves up all the game wagers you can think of, and a short walkway takes you to the additional gaming options of neighbor and sister hotel Paris Las Vegas.

-There are multiple room configurations and the ones you want to pay the most attention to are the Jubilee!
-Tower accommodations.
-Created in 2013, they have a bold red and brown color palate with some really nice accents like chrome sconces and lighting fixtures.
+There are multiple room configurations including the Jubilee and Resort versions, but they are all pretty much the same.
+They have a bold red and brown color palate with some really nice accents like chrome sconces and lighting fixtures.
 It is all that retro-mod, “Mad Men” era style and perhaps tries a little too much to be hip, but they’re competitive now with the newer, bigger rooms elsewhere on The Strip.
 All have wireless Internet, flat panel TVs, refrigerators that you can put your own stuff in, safes, irons and boards, and a host of other amenities to make things comfortable.

 As expected there are a host of restaurants and bars, a very nice pool area, a health club/spa, tennis courts, a few shows (although the long-running Jubilee! has closed), and a shopping arcade.
 Check the related reviews below for some things worth knowing about.